PaulNorling/farmers-market/README.md

 # Farmers Marketplace

 ## Description
-Farmers Marketplace is a app for making locally grown food more accessible.
+Farmers Marketplace is a desktop app for making locally grown food more accessible.

 ## Prerequisites
 * node.js